angelfaraldo/GS_API/README.md

 ```

 In the *examples* folder you can find more detailed documentation, ipython
-notebook turorials and other integration examples with Pd, music21 and JUCE.
+notebook tutorials and other integration examples with Pd, music21 and JUCE.